keboola/mongodb-extractor/README.md

 After successful extraction there are several CSV files, which contains exported data.
 Each output file is named after `name` parameter in export configuration.

+Also, there is manifest file for each of the export.

 ## Development